CraftAcademy/library-challenge/README.md

 In order to rent a book customer should be able to check available list of books They need to be able to check out a book

+**5-USER STORY for Customer!**
+As a visitor
+In order to receive a book
+They need to store the book